twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/1password-functions/onepassword.md

 If there is no valid session in the environment, by default you will be interactively prompted to sign in.

+The 1password CLI command can be set with the `onePassword.command` config variable, and extra arguments can be specified with the `onePassword.args` config variable.

 !!! example

     ```